 OK – I’ve seen Dance Moms.
 Is that what I can expect from competition?
 Absolutely not!
 We want our studio’s competition experience to be fun and enjoyable!
 We will focus on team work, building character and confidence, and growing as dancers.
 We will stress the importance of working with each other, not against each other.
 It is important to support your fellow teammates, and we hope that students will form lasting friendships through our studio.
 We don’t want to understate the commitment that will be required from each student, but we will be keeping competition classes as low-key as we can.
 It is NOT all about winning.
 Would we be thrilled if our teams got platinum medals?
 Absolutely!
 But it is much more important to us that our teams come home from these competitions with a great experience.
 Not everyone will win the highest medal and a first place trophy, and we want every student will walk away with pride regardless of what award they receive.

 What are the class requirements?
 There will be 3 age levels for our competition teams.
-The 5-7 year olds are required to take a 1 ½ hour class that consists of 45 min ballet and 45 min of competition choreography.
-The 8-11 year olds are required to take a 1 ¼ hour competition class and a 1 hour ballet class.
-Age 12+ will be required to take 3 classes – a 1 hour ballet class, their 1 ¼ hour competition class, and another technique class.
+The 5-7 year olds Mini A team is required to take a 1 ½ hour class that consists of 45 min ballet and 45 min of competition choreography.
+The 5-7 year old Mini B team is required to take 1 hour ballet class and 1 hour competition class.
+Age 9+ will be required to take 3 classes – a 1 hour ballet class, their 1 ¼ hour competition class, and another technique class (ballet, lyrical, or contemporary).
 Hip Hop competition team dancers must a take a 45 min hip hop class along with their hip hop competition team class.
 Ballet is required because it is the root of all dance, and we want to build a solid foundation for each dancer.
 Ballet classes will be based on age and ability level.
 The competition class will consist of technique in the style(s) of their competition dance(s) as well as choreography.
-The third class is the dancer’s choice, and they may choose from anything on the schedule.
 If you are unsure which classes are right for your dancer when registering, your teacher can certainly help gear you in the right direction.

 Can students take their competition class at Dance Expo/The Dance Network and the rest of their classes at another studio?
 No – students may not take class at any other studio or with any other dance instructor outside of Dance Expo/The Dance Network without written consent from the competition teachers.